paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/go.md

 ## Configuring Targets

 The Go CNB allows users to specify multiple targets for `go build`.
-Targets may be set via the `$BP_GO_TARGETS` environement variable, which can be passed to `pack build`
+Targets may be set via the `$BP_GO_TARGETS` environment variable, which can be passed to `pack build`
 {{< code/copyable >}}
   BP_GO_TARGETS=./some-target:./other-target
 {{< /code/copyable >}}